North Shore University Hospital, NY, Offers Fellowship in Movement Disorders

 +1 (206) 277-6167

-National Institute of Neurology and Neurosurgery (Mexico) Offers Fellowship in Movement Disorders
+National Institute of Neurology and Neurosurgery (Mexico City) Offers Fellowship in Movement Disorders

-The Movement Disorders Clinic at the National Institute of Neurology and Neurosurgery in Mexico City offers a one-year clinical fellowship on Parkinson's disease and Movement Disorders.
+The Movement Disorders Clinic at the National Institute of Neurology and Neurosurgery in Mexico City offers a one-year clinical fellowship in Parkinson's disease and Movement Disorders.

 Fellowship curriculum includes out-patient, in-patient and consultation services.
 The fellow will be responsible for evaluating and treating patients with Parkinson's disease, atypical parkinsonisms, dystonia and hyperkinetic movement disorders.

-Academic and hospital facilities include out-patient clinic (3 days/week), neurogenetics laboratory, sleep disorders clinic, 3T MRI scanner, PET scanner, neuropsychiatry unit, neuropsychology unit, neuro-ophtalmology and speech therapy and rehabilitation services.
+Academic and hospital facilities include out-patient clinic (3 days/week), neurogenetics laboratory, sleep disorders clinic, 3T MRI scanner, PET scanner, neuropsychiatry unit, neuropsychology unit, neuro-opthalmology and speech therapy and rehabilitation services.

 Development of clinical skills includes use of clinical and rating scales, botulinum toxin administration, clinical evaluation and microelectrode recording during deep brain stimulation surgery, as well as DBS programming.